Goals of Yoga Therapy

 Physiological and Psycho-EMOTIONAL Conditions

-Help cultivate determination
+Help you cultivate determination